ariffero/RCTutils/README.md

 ## Produce run lists from RCT
 - Produce the .csv files mentioned in **Export runs from RCT (in Bookkeeping)**
 - Example configuration file: rct_runlist.json.
 Modify it according to your needs
 - `python3 rct_runlist.py rct_runlist.json -d csv_file_path`.
-The `-d` can be omitted if the .csv files are already in the current directory
+The `-d` can be omitted if the .csv files are already in the current directory.
+Add `--convert-time` if you want to save the timestamps in human-readable format.
 ## Calculate and upload mu/INEL rate to RCT
 The scritps needed and the example configuration files can be found under `INEL_Mu`.
 - `python3 inel_mu_calculation.py mu_inel.json`